hugopeixoto/hugopeixoto.net/src/articles/advent-of-code-2019.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ~~~~

-One thing I noted was that I ended up having a single test per function, with a
+One thing I noted was that I ended up having a single test per function, with
-bunch of test cases in it.
+multiple test cases in it.
 I guess this is a consequence of the type of
 problems I was solving and the fact that each puzzle was single file.

 On the first few days I was actively avoiding calls to `unwrap()`, considering